 Lake Staz is located in a high moor just under an hour's walk from Pontresina or from St. Moritz.
 The water in the moor lakes is warmer than in the big lakes, which makes it an ideal bathing lake in this nevertheless often cooler area.

-Swiss Activities hiking tips:
+Swiss Activities Hiking Tips:

 The Inn Cycle Path runs on 4 stages and about 110 km in length through varied terrain and through numerous Engadine villages.
 Half of the path is paved with asphalt and the other half is natural.
 It is signposted as Schweizmobil Route 65 and is ideal for cycling on a gravel bike.